Becker-ZH/CountSeg/Improve-1/readme.txt

 Instruction for reproduce experiment:

 This is the code for the first improvement in our project.
 We implemented a Gaussian kernel to smooth the pseudo ground truth.
 Source code is here: https://github.com/Becker-ZH/CountSeg.
-More can be found in the report.
+More can be found in the PPT and report.

 We run this part on the Amazon EC2 with all the envrinoment installed, which only need envrionment setup once.
 If you would like the access to our Amazon EC2, please feel free to contact us.